oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

     </copy>
     ````

 4. List all pluggable databases.
 This database has three pluggable databases, one seed PDB (system-supplied template that the CDB can use to create new PDBs) and two user-created PDBs (application data).
-Pluggable database PDB012 was created at the moment when you took the Manual Backup you used to create this new database system.
+Pluggable database PDB012 existed when you took the Manual Backup you used to create this new database system.

     ````sql
     <copy>